 Using a ‘School Group Reading’ book to read to parents regularly, preferably on a daily basis.

-Your child will bring home one group reading book as well as an individual books from the library (fiction) and also non-fiction books too.
+Your child will bring home one group reading book as well as individual books from the library (fiction) and also non-fiction books too.

 Yr 1 – spellings will begin to come home after the first half term of autumn.
 Please see Yr 1 teacher and blog for help and guidance on how to learn spellings these at home using fun and engaging activities.